 Those who fill in a Self Assessment tax return each year get a refund after they send in the return.
 Those who do not must use a form to claim the refund.
 It will depend on whether the payment:

-Note: The rules differ regarding trusts and taxes if the payment came from a trust.
+Note: The rules differ regarding trusts and how they are taxed by HMRC if the payment came from a trust.

 Tax Rules on a Private Pension You Inherit in the United Kingdom